 Sexually Transmitted Diseases

-This is the real crisis.
 Sexually transmitted diseases continue to rise due to drug use, poverty, unstable housing, and reduced access to sex education.
-Each year nearly 20 million more people are infected with some type of STD in the U.S. With the advice of experts in the field this epidemic should be targeted and greatly reduced through the development of medicines and new systems of monitoring.
+Each year, nearly 20 million more people are infected with some type of STD in the U.S. With the advice of experts in the field this epidemic should be targeted and greatly reduced through the development of medicines and new systems of monitoring.

 The first step is prevention.
 Although there is broad support for it, many young people are still not receiving the sex education they need in this country.
 For example, sex education is not mandated in Indiana.
 Lucky for me, I partially spent my high school years in Tucker, Georgia where it was.
 By the time I became an adult I knew how beneficial it would be for me to practice restraint and/or use protection.
 One of the things I hope to do as a legislator is to advocate for evidence-based education which will provide our youth with the tools they need in order to make informed decisions.